-In this study, we estimated that 17% of excess deaths attributable to the Covid-19 pandemic were not assigned to Covid-19 on death certificates.
-The proportion of excess deaths not counted as direct Covid-19 deaths was even higher in counties with lower average socioeconomic status, counties with more comorbidities, and counties in the South and West.
-Counties with more non-Hispanic Black residents, who were already at high risk of Covid-19 death based on direct counts, also reported a higher percentage of excess deaths not assigned to Covid-19, indicating a pattern related to structural racism.
+In this study, we estimated that 17% of excess deaths attributable to the COVID-19 pandemic were not assigned to COVID-19 on death certificates.
+The proportion of excess deaths not counted as direct COVID-19 deaths was even higher in counties with lower average socioeconomic status, counties with more comorbidities, and counties in the South and West.
+Counties with more non-Hispanic Black residents, who were already at high risk of COVID-19 death based on direct counts, also reported a higher percentage of excess deaths not assigned to COVID-19, indicating a pattern related to structural racism.

-Prior estimates of excess mortality not assigned to Covid-19 have been relatively similar despite being based on different methodological approaches.
-Weinberger et al. identified 95,235 directly coded Covid-19 deaths from March 1 to May 30, 2020, and 122,300 total excess deaths attributable to the pandemic [21].
-This indicated that 27,065 deaths or 22% of excess deaths were excess deaths not assigned to Covid-19.
-Additionally, the NCHS has identified 288,287 directly coded Covid-19 deaths and between 291,208 and 400,791 total excess deaths as of December 22, 2020 [39].
-This data suggests that between 1% and 28% of excess deaths were not directly assigned to Covid-19.
-An analysis by Woolf et al., based on data from March 1 through April 25, 2020, yielded a higher estimate, finding that of 87,001 excess deaths, 30,755 excess deaths or 35% were not assigned to Covid-19 [22].
-A subsequent analysis by Woolf et al. using data from March 1 through August 1 found that of 225,530 excess deaths, 150,541 were directly assigned to Covid-19, suggesting that 33% of excess deaths were not assigned to Covid-19 [37].
+Prior estimates of excess mortality not assigned to COVID-19 have been relatively similar despite being based on different methodological approaches.
+Weinberger and colleagues identified 95,235 directly coded COVID-19 deaths from March 1 to May 30, 2020 and 122,300 total excess deaths attributable to the pandemic [21].
+This indicated that 27,065 deaths or 22% of excess deaths were excess deaths not assigned to COVID-19.
+Additionally, the NCHS has identified 288,287 directly coded COVID-19 deaths and between 291,208 and 400,791 total excess deaths as of December 22, 2020 [37].
+These data suggest that between 1% and 28% of excess deaths were not directly assigned to COVID-19.
+An analysis by Woolf and colleagues, based on data from March 1 through April 25, 2020, yielded a higher estimate, finding that of 87,001 excess deaths, 30,755 excess deaths or 35% were not assigned to COVID-19 [22].
+A subsequent analysis by Woolf and colleagues using data from March 1 through August 1 found that of 225,530 excess deaths, 150,541 were directly assigned to COVID-19, suggesting that 33% of excess deaths were not assigned to COVID-19 [38].

-The coefficients from our primary model indicate that mortality would have risen between 2013-18 and 2020 even in the absence of the Covid-19 pandemic.
+The coefficients from our primary model indicate that mortality would have risen between 2013 and 2018 and 2020 even in the absence of the COVID-19 pandemic.
 This prediction is consistent with a rising trend in national crude death rates between 2013 and 2018.
-The crude death rate rose from 821.5 deaths per 100,000 people in the year 2013 to 867.8 deaths per 100,000 people in 2018 [40].
-Estimates of excess deaths that fail to account for these increases, which are likely attributable primarily to population aging, may result in overestimates of the percentage of excess deaths not assigned to Covid-19 [41].
+The crude death rate rose from 821.5 deaths per 100,000 people in the year 2013 to 867.8 deaths per 100,000 people in 2018 [39].
+Estimates of excess deaths that fail to account for these increases, which are likely attributable primarily to population aging, may result in overestimates of the percentage of excess deaths not assigned to COVID-19 [40].

-As noted earlier, excess deaths not assigned to Covid-19 could include deaths involving Covid-19 that were misclassified to other causes of death and deaths indirectly related to the Covid-19 pandemic.
-The NCHS has examined excess deaths not assigned to Covid-19 by cause of death nationally.
-As of December 22, 2020, NCHS has attributed 38,115 excess deaths to Alzheimer's disease and related dementias, 22,661 excess deaths to hypertensive diseases, 14,684 excess deaths to ischemic heart disease, 14,194 excess deaths to diabetes, and 3,060 excess deaths to influenza and pneumonia [39].
-It is possible that a substantial fraction of the deaths of individuals with pre-existing chronic conditions who acquire Covid-19 and die as a result are ascribed to the pre-existing condition.
-These may constitute many of the excess deaths not attributed to Covid-19.
-This explanation is consistent with our finding that excess mortality not assigned to Covid-19 was higher in counties with higher levels of poor health and diabetes.
+As noted earlier, excess deaths not assigned to COVID-19 could include deaths involving COVID-19 that were misclassified to other causes of death and deaths indirectly related to the COVID-19 pandemic.
+The NCHS has examined excess deaths not assigned to COVID-19 by cause of death nationally.
+As of December 22, 2020, NCHS has attributed 38,115 excess deaths to Alzheimer disease and related dementias, 22,661 excess deaths to hypertensive diseases, 14,684 excess deaths to ischemic heart disease, 14,194 excess deaths to diabetes, and 3,060 excess deaths to influenza and pneumonia [37].
+It is possible that a substantial fraction of the deaths of individuals with preexisting chronic conditions who acquire COVID-19 and die as a result are ascribed to the preexisting condition.
+These may constitute many of the excess deaths not attributed to COVID-19.
+This explanation is consistent with our finding that excess mortality not assigned to COVID-19 was higher in counties with higher levels of poor health and diabetes.